 Experts like Del Grande recommend grabbing an oversized plastic bin and loading it with the essentials so you’re ready when the lights go out.

+Power outage in Concord, NH, can extend indefinitely, which is why it is important to have supplies ready, lest the outage catches you off guard.
 Pull together some non-perishable, ready-to-eat foods.
-A couple jars of peanut butter and some boxes of crackers can go a long way in keeping your family happy and fed.
+A couple of jars of peanut butter and some boxes of crackers can go a long way in keeping your family happy and fed.
 Also, include some canned goods, like meat, fruits and veggies, along with instant hot cocoa and coffee.
 Include energy-dense foods like protein bars, dried fruit, peanuts and nuts.
 Finally, don’t forget the goodies, like fun-size candy bars and chips and salsa.
 Keep your camp stove or grill in a place where you can easily pull it out, but remember, do your cooking outdoors.

 Make sure you have the right supplies to get you through those long nights and brief days of winter, safely.
 Round up all the flashlights in your home, pull out that battery-operated camping lantern from the garage and get them into one convenient place.
-Then, the next time you’re at the store, pick up extra batteries so you can keep those lights going throughout the duration of a power outage.
+Then, the next time you’re at the store, pick up extra batteries so you can keep those lights going throughout the duration of a power outage in Derry, NH, or wherever you are based.

 Electronics and entertainment

-It’s the immutable law of the power outage: It always hits when your device has less than 20 percent battery power.
+It’s the immutable law of the power outage in Portsmouth and other areas of New Hampshire: It always hits when your device has less than 20 percent battery power.
 Pick up a couple of rechargeable power banks to keep smartphones and other electronic devices powered up.
 And don’t get rid of older devices such as MP3 players and personal compact disc players.
-Use them to play music or an audio book when the lights — and the Wi-Fi — are knocked out.
+Use them to play music or an audiobook when the lights — and the Wi-Fi — are knocked out.
 Finally, have some low-tech entertainment at the ready.
 Books, board games and even a deck of playing cards can help pass the time and maybe even help with family bonding.

 Consider investing in a standby generator